Code-Institute-Submissions/KrouTm-Japan-s-Magic_JuneResub/README.md

 <>index.html

-The main page and Contact.html are the only pages in operation, the others are just blank pages, these pages were just created so that you wouldn't hear broken links.
+The main page and Contact.html are the only pages in operation, the others are just blank pages, the pages were created so that there were no broken links.
 I tried to make the site as responsive as possible within my knowledge and research.
-- The site is available for 7 different sizes of screens, from cell phones to larger screens such as a full hd tv.
+- The site is available for 7 different sizes of screens, from cell phones to larger screens such as a full HD TV.
 - The site has enough large and colorful images to catch the user's attention, most of the descriptions only appear when the mouse is over the images.

 LOGO

 ![alt text](https://github.com/KrouTm/Japan-s-Magic/blob/main/logo.PNG?raw=true)

-- The logo is quite simple, if I had more time I would have designed something myself just to simulate something more realistic as a real logo would look like.
+- The logo is quite simple, how you can see it, if I had more time I would have designed something myself just to simulate something more realistic as a real logo would look like.
 But for now I just wrote the name of the site with a red circle representing the flag of Japan.

 NAVBAR